1977 Nestlé boycott: 1970s

+1980s and 1990s

 In 1981, the 34th World Health Assembly (WHA), the decision-making body for WHO, adopted Resolution WHA34.22 which includes the International Code of Marketing of Breast-milk Substitutes.
 The Code covers infant formula and other milk products, foods and beverages, when marketed or otherwise represented to be suitable as a partial or total replacement of breast milk.
 It bans the promotion of breast milk substitutes and gives health workers the responsibility for advising parents.
 It limits manufacturing companies to the provision of scientific and factual information to health workers and sets forth labeling requirements.
 The US voted against the adoption.

-In 1984, boycott coordinators met with Nestlé, which agreed to create an independent agency, the Nestlé Infant Formula Audit Commission (IFAC), and to signing an agreement where they pledged to fully implement the Code.
+In 1984, boycott coordinators met with Nestlé, which agreed to create an independent agency, the Nestlé Infant Formula Audit Commission (IFAC), and to sign an agreement where they pledged to fully implement the Code.
 The boycott was then officially suspended.
 In 1988, a second phase of the boycott started as IBFAN alleged that formula companies were flooding health facilities in the developing world with free and low-cost supplies, and the boycott was relaunched the following year.

-In May 1999 a ruling against Nestlé was issued by the UK Advertising Standards Authority (ASA).
+In May 1999, a ruling against Nestlé was issued by the UK Advertising Standards Authority (ASA).
 Nestlé claimed in an anti-boycott advertisement that it markets infant formula "ethically and responsibly".
 The ASA found that Nestlé could not support this nor other claims in the face of evidence provided by the campaigning group Baby Milk Action.